jsephfwleroo947-hub/jsephfwleroo947-hub.github.io/hardware.md

 Understanding hardware directly informs real security practice:
 - **RAM (volatile memory)** can contain sensitive data like passwords or encryption keys while a system is running, which is why RAM analysis is a real forensic technique after an incident
 - **Storage wiping** (like the SSD wipes I did during laptop builds) matters because deleted files aren't necessarily gone - improper wiping can leave recoverable data behind, a real risk when redeploying or disposing of devices
-- **Firmware-level security (BIOS/UEFI)** is a genuine attack surface - malware that infects the boot process can persist even through OS reinstalls, which is why boot security (e.g. Secure Boot) exists
+- **Firmware-level security (BIOS/UEFI)** is an attack surface - malware that infects the boot process can persist even through OS reinstalls, which is why boot security (e.g. Secure Boot) exists
-- Knowing what's physically happening in a machine means you can reason about *where* an attack or vulnerability actually lives, rather than treating "the computer" as a black box
+- Knowing what's physically happening in a machine means you can reason about *where* an attack or vulnerability actually lives, as opposed to treating "the computer" as a black box